SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/extensions.md

 In this chapter we describe how to define a baseline, a project map that you will use to define dependencies within your project and dependencies to other projects.
 We also show how to add a good `.gitignore` file.
-In the next chapter we will show how to configure your project to get more out of the services offered within the Github ecosystem such as Travis-ci to execute automatically your tests.
+In the next chapter, we will show how to configure your project to get more out of the services offered within the GitHub ecosystem such as Travis-ci to execute automatically your tests.

 We start by showing you how you can commit your code if you did not create your remote repository first.